karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 2. (Optional) Consider expanding inline server coverage or adding “smoz invoke” for non‑HTTP tokens (SQS/Step) using aws‑lambda types.
 ## Completed (recent)

+- Templates: ensure downstream projects get a real .gitignore — ship it as 'gitignore' in the template (published by npm) and convert to '.gitignore' during `smoz init`.
+Removes the dotfile from the package to avoid npm exclusion.
 - Templates: add .gitignore to the project template (ignore node_modules, .serverless, dist, .tsbuild, coverage, local env files, app/generated/openapi.json, and common OS/editor files).
 - Templates: /openapi handlers now import the canonical  '@/app/generated/openapi.json' path.
 Ship a placeholder 'app/generated/openapi.json' in both minimal and full templates so the  endpoint returns a document out of the box.
 Remove the prior local  openapi.stub.json in the minimal template to avoid diverging paths.

 - Templates: add placeholder app/generated/openapi.json to minimal and full, and cast handler return to Response; restores templates:typecheck.